Online (self-paced learning in your own time, on our learning platform UKCEH LearnWorlds).

 Students: £349 (Use Coupon Code STUDENT)

 Group ticket (3 professionals – 10% discount) £1077

-Sign up online here now! (credit & debit cards accepted; for regular student & professional tickets; external link to UKCEH LearnWorlds)
+Sign up online here now!
+4 weeks access from time of enrolment (credit & debit cards accepted; for regular student & professional tickets; external link to UKCEH LearnWorlds)

 For group and other discounted tickets go here (external link to our Mitingu sign-up and payments platform)